 \paragraph{The operator $\sat$.} As the operator $\wbox$, the operator $\sat$ is time- and observation-dependent.
-A circled formula $\sat _{q}\fOne$, holding at a time $t_m$, expresses that until that time the value or phenomenon corresponding to $\fOne$ has happened at least $q \times n$ times, where $n$ is the total number of trials happening in the considered observation series.
-In other words, it can be seen as the `conditional probability' of $\fOne$ at the conclusion of the series, given that up until time $t_m$, we know when the event of interest has occurred and its global frequency.
+A circled formula $\sat _{q}\fOne$, holding at a time $t_m$, expresses that until that time the outcome corresponding to $\fOne$ has been obtained at least $q \times n$ times, where $n$ is the total number of trials executed in the considered observation series.
+In other words, it can be seen as the lowest attainable frequency of $\fOne$ at the conclusion of the series, given that up until time $t_m$, we know how many times the event of interest has occurred.

 \begin{ex} Going back to Example~\ref{ex:wbox}, let us assume that, again, we have flipped the coin $m$ times, $l$ times the outcome has been head ($\head$), and that we know that we will flip the coin $n$ times in total.
 Then, we can express that, at the end of the experiment, we will obtain head with \emph{at least} probability $\frac{l}{n}$ by saying that, according to the current observation, the formula $\sat_{\frac{l}{n}}\head$ is satisfied at time $t_m$.
 Considering again the model in Fig.~\ref{fig:wbox}, we can now say that at time $t_1$ the formula $\sat_{\frac{1}{4}}\head$ is satisfied; at $t_2$ and $t_3$ $\sat_{\frac{1}{2}}\head$ holds; at $t_4$ the formula $\sat_{\frac{3}{4}}\head$ holds.
-Intuitively, this operator provides information about the number of times a single outcome has came out (in the concrete case considered, and at a specific time, $m$), taking into account the total number $n$ of trials constituting the series. \end{ex}
+Intuitively, this operator provides information about the number of times a single outcome has come out (in the concrete case considered, and at a specific time, $m$), taking into account the total number $n$ of trials constituting the series. \end{ex}

 \paragraph{Next operator $\wnext$.} The next operator $\wnext$ is time-dependent.
 It expresses that, assuming that we know that the current observation is associated with a given distribution, the probability that event $\fOne$ happens at the next time $t_{m+1}$ is at least $q$.
 This operator can be generalized to $\wnext^i$, expressing the probability that an event happens at least once in the next $i$ executions of the experiment.